-A Respondent or the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation may file a written notice of appeal within 25 days after service of a decision issued pursuant to Rule 9268 or Rule 9269; provided, however, that a decision with respect to a Respondent that is an affiliate of Nasdaq within the meaning of Rules 2130 and 2160[2140] may not be appealed to the Nasdaq Review Council.
+A Respondent or the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation] may file a written notice of appeal within 25 days after service of a decision issued pursuant to Rule 9268 or Rule 9269; provided, however, that a decision with respect to a Respondent that is an affiliate of Nasdaq within the meaning of Rule 2160[2140] may not be appealed to the Nasdaq Review Council.

-- (b) (f) No change.
+(b) - (f) No change.

-- 9312.
-Review Proceeding Initiated By the Exchange Review Council
+9312.
+Review Proceeding Initiated By the Nasdaq Review Council

-- (a) Call for Review

-- (1) (2) No change.
+- (a) Call for Review - (1) and (2) No change.

-(3) Decision Regarding Affiliate of the Exchange
+(3) Decision Regarding Affiliate of Nasdaq

-Notwithstanding anything herein to the contrary, a decision with respect to a member that is an affiliate of the Exchange within the meaning of Rules [2140]2130 and 2160 may not be called for review by the Exchange Review Council.
+Notwithstanding anything herein to the contrary, a decision with respect to a member that is an affiliate of Nasdaq within the meaning of Rule [2140]2160 may not be called for review by the Nasdaq Review Council.